KimJunHo15/KimJunHo15/README.md

 I'm trying hard for reaching my goal.
 Although, I start late than other, my passion is more than their.
-Everytime, i think effort never bertray me.
+<b>Everytime, i think effort never bertray me.
 So, I struggle and struggle.
-I don't quit.
+I don't quit.</b>
 <br>
 <br>